 \section{Abstract}

 Chromium thiophosphate (CrPS$_4$) is a long-known material: a layered semiconducting antiferromagnet.
 Its recently discovered gate-tunable metamagnetic phase transitions, the remarkable positive and oscillating magnetoresistance as a tunnel barrier, and its Fano-resonance luminescence, elusive among the multitude of Cr$^{3+}$ compounds, call for revisiting the understanding of its electronic structure, especially regarding how it relates to magnetic order.
-Here, we employ X-ray magnetic circular dichroism, implemented in both absorption and resonant inelastic X-ray spectroscopies, together with quantum many-body calculations, to unveil the complex nature of magnetoelectronic coupling in CrPS$_4$, featuring hybridization between crystal-field and charge-transfer transitions.
-We reveal the role of extended superexchange paths involving P and S atoms, mediating interactions between the Cr spins across the different magnetic phases—antiferromagnetic, canted, and ferromagnetic.
+Here, we employ X-ray magnetic circular dichroism, implemented in both absorption and resonant inelastic X-ray spectroscopies, together with quantum many-body calculations, to unveil {the role of metal--ligand covalency in mediating the metamagnetic transitions in CrPS$_4$, using crystal-field and charge-transfer excitations as fingerprints of the evolving magnetic order}.
+We reveal the role of extended superexchange paths involving P and S atoms, coupling interactions between the Cr spins across the different magnetic phases---antiferromagnetic, canted, and ferromagnetic.
 Our results elucidate the electronic states involved in these phases and provide prescriptions for engineering the metamagnetic phase diagram of CrPS$_4$.